Causeway between Saudi Arabia and Bahrain could turn into a nightmare for Gulf Air if closed

 Iran warning to potentially destroy the causeway followed U.S. President Donald Trump own deadline for Iran to reopen the Strait of Hormuz.
 He warned that failure to comply by Tuesday evening could lead to strikes on key Iranian infrastructure, including power plants and bridges.
 Israel also mentioned rail infrastructure as a potential target by warning the Iranian population to take a train.

-Causeway closure represents a major blow for Gulf Air
+Causeway closure can turn into a major blow for Gulf Air

 The closure severs Bahrain’s main land link to Saudi Arabia at a particularly sensitive time.
 The island nation hosts the U.S. Navy’s Fifth Fleet, making the causeway a key strategic corridor as tensions escalate across the Gulf.
 U.S. forces and related infrastructure became targets of the Iranian army which launched missiles and drones toward American military sites across the region.
 Locations in Bahrain have reportedly been among those targeted in retaliatory strikes.

-The closure of the causeway represents a blow for Gulf Air which transferred part of its flights to the Saudi airport of Dammam.
+The closure of the causeway could then be a major blow for Gulf Air which transferred part of its flights to the Saudi airport of Dammam.
 The airport is close to Bahrain via the Causeway.
 It takes normally an hour and a half to reach the airport from Bahrain (115 km).
 Gulf Air currently links Dammam King Fahd International Airport with a dozen destinations.

 Since the conflict began on February 28, Iran has repeatedly targeted Gulf states hosting U.S. military bases in retaliation for joint U.S.-Israeli airstrikes, with some strikes causing damage to civilian infrastructure.